merthidayetoglu/CommBench/README.md

 ## API

-CommBench is a runtime tool for benchmarking.
-It offers a C++ API for programming custom benchmarks.
+CommBench is a runtime tool for implementing collective communications.
+It offers a C++ API for programming the desired communication patterns and run them asynchronously.

 #### Communicator